typesupply/opentype-cookbook/docs/common-techniques.md

 - `@all` — This class contains all glyphs.
 - `@filled` — This class contains all glyphs that contain positive space.
-- `@empty` — This glyph contains all glyphs that contain only negative space.
+- `@empty` — This class contains all glyphs that contain only negative space.

 With these, we can build lookups that handle boundary detection reasonable well enough for things like swashes.